Security

 ## Best Practices

-* Always verify signatures before processing events
+* Always verify signatures **and** the timestamp before processing events.

-* Use `crypto.timingSafeEqual` (Node.js) or `hmac.compare_digest` (Python) to prevent timing attacks
+* Use `crypto.timingSafeEqual` (Node.js) or `hmac.compare_digest` (Python) to prevent timing attacks.

-* Respond with `2xx` quickly; process events asynchronously
+* Respond with `2xx` quickly; process events asynchronously.